lampmerchant/tashrouter/README.md

 ### What do I need to run it?

 A single-board computer such as a Raspberry Pi makes an ideal host for TashRouter.
 A [TashTalk Hat](https://ko-fi.com/s/60b561a0e3) will allow a device with a Raspberry Pi-compatible GPIO header to connect to a LocalTalk network.

-However, any computer that can run [Python](https://www.python.org/) v3.x can run TashRouter.
+However, a single-board computer is not required - any computer that can run [Python](https://www.python.org/) v3.x can run TashRouter.
 For example, a server running [Void Linux](https://voidlinux.org/) can route between an EtherTalk network and a LocalTalk network running LToUDP, while an [AirTalk](https://airtalk.shop/product/airtalk-complete/) wirelessly bridges the LToUDP network to a physical LocalTalk network.
+TashRouter will also run on Windows, but since it currently has no EtherTalk port drivers that support Windows, it is limited to routing between LocalTalk networks via LToUDP and TashTalk.

 ### Where can I get support?